AmenAnthem/speedrun-notes-reloaded/others/marathon-notes.md

 - These also need to be destroyed.
 - Then, a submarine submerges in the center of the level which also needs to be destroyed.
 - Correctly positioning the player character on the platform clips them onto the submarine.
 This marks the player character as OOB, so that the jetpack enemies cannot target them (they deal crazy damage).
-- Any minor movement throws them off again thow.
+- Any minor movement throws them off again though.
 - Another OOB can be provoked then by standing close to the edge of the northern platform and getting knocked back by the submarine's bullets.

 ## Tropics